moeiscool/homebridge-shinobi/README.md

 The specified `shinobi_api` and `api_key` will be used to make all Shinobi API requests.

-Each of the specified `monitor` IDs will be used with the specified `group_key` to add a new Homebridge Camera accessory to the platform together with a paired Motion Sensor accessory.
+Each of the specified `monitor` IDs will be used with the specified `group_key` to add a new accessory to the platform consistent of a Motion Sensor service and camera.

 When viewing video, the plugin will use the information returned from the API for a specific Monitor to determine the source video stream configured.
 FFmpeg is used to stream directly from the camera and forward to HomeKit.
 If possible,